British man charged over mass stabbing attack on a train in England. Here’s what we know

 The man is also charged with another count of attempted murder in connection with a separate incident that happened earlier on Saturday at Pontoon Dock Station in London.

-Three more incidents believed to be linked to the attacker took place in Peterborough on Friday evening and Saturday morning, according to Cambridgeshire police.
+Meanwhile, Cambridgeshire police are investigating whether three more knife incidents that took place in Peterborough on Friday evening and Saturday morning are linked to the attacker.
 One of those included a stabbing in Peterborough city center, in which a 14-year-old was hospitalized with minor injuries.

 Police are working to determine a motive but previously said that there was no evidence to suggest the attacks were terror-related.